There are plenty of things to do in Puebla to keep you occupied for a long weekend. Most people tend to visit Puebla on a day trip from Mexico City.

 The church was abandoned during the siege of Puebla which took place in 1863.
 Like many other religious buildings, it was used as barracks against the French.

 Sadly it was partially destroyed. there is a small sculpture inside the church which is known as El Nino Prodigio.
-Local legend has it but when the temple was attacked by soldiers in 1857, the little sculpture covered its ears and close its eyes.
+Local legend has it but when the temple was attacked by soldiers in 1857, the little sculpture covered its ears and closed its eyes and it remains that way to this day.

 Admire the tilework on the Iglesia de Guadalupe